 But, before you know it, it will be apartment moving seasons.

 At the end of August, we have graduating students moving-out.
 And at the beginning of September, we have incoming students moving-in.
 It is apartment rental transition time at Aggie Square Apartments, Almondwood Apartments, and Fountain Circle Townhomes.

-But, now is the time to think about getting as much of your security deposit back as possible.
+But, it is now time to think about getting as much of your security deposit back as possible.